lkiesow/weblog.lkiesow.de/20260317-proxmox-certificates-via-harica.md

 If you need a certificate for multiple domans, you can separate the domains by semicolon:
 `domains="pve.example.com;pve.ex.com"`.

+Finally, we can now order the first certificate:

 ```sh
 ❯ pvenode acme cert order